Investigations into Proof Structures: Proofs of from by ATP Systems

-In \cite{fitelson:missing:2001} various classes of ``missing'' proofs are studied. \Lukasiewicz's proof is there the leading example of a proof with \emph{omissions}, where subproofs of some steps are missing. \Lukasiewicz's presentation shows 28 steps.
-The objective in \cite{fitelson:missing:2001} was to produce from these displayed steps a proof that contains all of these, but is entirely formed by the more fine-grained \CD steps.
+Branden Fitelson and Wos \cite{fitelson:missing:2001} studied various classes of ``missing'' proofs. \Lukasiewicz's proof is there the leading example of a proof with \emph{omissions}, where subproofs of some steps are missing. \Lukasiewicz's presentation shows 28 steps.
+The objective of Fitelson and Wos was to produce from these displayed steps a proof that contains all of these, but is entirely formed by the more fine-grained \CD steps.
 Otter succeeded, finding a proof of length (i.e., compacted size) 36.
-Actually, our proof~$\DLUK$ (Figure~\ref{fig-proof-luk}) is another such completion, but was obtained without proof search just from a detailed transcription of \Lukasiewicz's presentation, as described in Subsection~\ref{subsec-considered-proofs}.
+Actually, our proof~$\DLUK$ (Fig.~\ref{fig-proof-luk}) is another such completion, but was obtained without proof search just from a detailed transcription of \Lukasiewicz's presentation, as described in Sect.~\ref{subsec-considered-proofs}.
 Its compacted size is~34.

 The problem of deriving \Syll from \Luk and \Det entered the \TPTP as \TP{LCL038-1}.
 Its first documented difficulty rating in \TPTP version 2.0.0, 1997, is 1.00, meaning that the problem is hard because no state-of-the-art ATP system in a specific sense \cite{tptp-rating} can solve it.
 A value of 0.00, meaning that the problem is easy, or all ``state-of-the-art ATP systems'' can solve the problem, first appeared with version 3.2.0 in 2006.
 Since then the difficulty rating fluctuated between 0.00 and 0.81.
-Its current value since version 7.4.0 in 2020 is 0.00.
+Its current value in version 9.0.0 is 0.60.